 The Core Meaning of Leadership

 We are thus faced with two choices: either we change the definition of leadership to preserve the status quo that the person in charge of the group is the leader or we retain the idea that leadership provides direction but accept that those at the top can only show leadership occasionally.
-The second option entails sharing the leadership stage with every group member or outsider who promotes a new direction on any issue.
+The second option entails sharing the leadership stage with every group member who promotes a new direction on any issue.

 Being a Leader